Search by Provider Name

 Leesport, PA 19533

-Eligibility: Must be: (1) at least 18 years old, (2) a Berks County Resident, (3) be chronically homeless as defined by the US Department of Housing and Urban Development, and (4) have a substance use disorder.
+Eligibility: Must be: (1) at least 18 years old, (2) a Berks County Resident, (3) be

-Business Hours: Monday through Friday, 9:00am to 5:00pm
+Hours: Facility Hours:24/7 Business Hours: Monday through Friday, 9:00am to

 Lehigh Conference of Churches

-Pathways Housing Services
+Dubbs Memorial Community Center - Pathways Housing Services

 * Coordinated Entry Access Site, connects individuals to programs within the Conference or refers out to community resources.
 Also helps qualifying low-income individuals and families with rental assistance, goal setting and budgeting.
 Provides bus passes for interviews or for first week of employment.
 Toiletries/personal grooming items provided as available.